bennytemmerman/toha/content/posts/Orchestration/OpenTofu/Opentofu1.md

 | user@pve	| Proxmox-only user |
 | user@ldap	| External directory |

-6. What is pveum?
+### 6. What is pveum?

 pveum = Proxmox User Manager

-It controls users, groups, roles, ACLs (useradd + chmod + RBAC but for Proxmox objects)
+pveum ties Linux identity to Proxmox RBAC.

+Authentication vs Authorization
+- PAM → authentication (who are you?)
+- pveum → authorization (what can you do?)

+> PAM user must exist in Linux, Proxmox must know if the user exists + what permissions they have.

-7. What is aclmod and what are ACLs?
+### 7. What is aclmod and what are ACLs?

 ACL = Access Control List